nf-core/phaseimpute

 ).
 See Posfile section for more information.

-If you do not have a list of position to genotype, you can provide a reference panel to run the --steps panelprep
+If you do not have a position file, you can run the --steps panelprep

 Otherwise, you can provide your own position file in the --steps impute